-The following selected consolidated statement of operations data for our company for the fiscal years ended February 28, 2011, February 29, 2012 and February 28, 2013 and the selected consolidated balance sheet data as of February 29, 2012 and February 28, 2013 are derived from our audited consolidated financial statements included elsewhere in this annual report.
-The selected consolidated balance sheet data as of February 28, 2019 and February 28, 2009 and February 28, 2010 and the selected consolidated balance sheet data as of February 28, 2009, February 28, 2010 and February 28, 2011 are derived from our audited consolidated financial statements not included in this annual report.
+The following selected consolidated statement of operations data for our company for the fiscal years ended February 29, 2012, February 28, 2013 and February 28, 2014 and the selected consolidated balance sheet data as of February 28, 2013 and February 28, 2014 are derived from our audited consolidated financial statements included elsewhere in this annual report.
+The selected consolidated statement of operations data for our company for the fiscal years ended February 28, 2010 and February 28, 2011 and the selected consolidated balance sheet data as of February 28, 2010, February 28, 2011 and February 29, 2012 are derived from our audited consolidated financial statements not included in this annual report.